ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Readers are encouraged to be familiar with the contents of [@RFC5598].
 In particular, that document defines various roles in the messaging infrastructure that can appear the same or separate in various contexts.
 For example, a Domain Owner could, via the messaging security mechanisms on which DMARC is based, delegate the ability to send mail as the Domain Owner to a third party with another role.
 This document does not address the distinctions among such roles; the reader is encouraged to become familiar with that material before continuing.

 ## Definitions {#definitions}

-The following sections define terms used in this document.
+The following sections define the terms used in this document.

 ### Authenticated Identifiers {#authenticated-identifiers}

 Domain-level identifiers that are verified using authentication technologies are referred to as "Authenticated Identifiers".
 See (#authentication-mechanisms) for details about the supported mechanisms.

 ### Author Domain {#author-domain}

-The domain name of the apparent author, as extracted from the RFC5322.From header field.
+The domain name of the apparent author is extracted from the RFC5322.From header field.

 ### Domain Owner {#domain-owner}

 An entity or organization that owns a DNS domain.
 The term "owns" here indicates that the entity or organization being referenced has control of that DNS domain, usually by holding its registration.
-Domain Owners range from complex, globally distributed organizations, to service providers working on behalf of non-technical clients, to individuals responsible for maintaining personal domains.
+Domain Owners range from complex, globally distributed organizations to service providers working on behalf of non-technical clients to individuals responsible for maintaining personal domains.
 This specification uses this term as analogous to an Administrative Management Domain as defined in [@RFC5598].
-It can also refer to delegates, such as Report Consumers, when those are outside of their immediate management domain.
+It can also refer to delegates, such as Report Consumers when those are outside of their immediate management domain.

 ### Identifier Alignment {#identifier-alignment}

-When the domain in the address in the RFC5322.From header field has the same Organizational Domain as a domain verified by an authenticated identifier, it has Identifier Alignment. (see (#organizational-domain))
+When the domain is in the address in the RFC5322.From header field has the same Organizational Domain as a domain verified by an authenticated identifier, it has Identifier Alignment. (see (#organizational-domain))

 ### Mail Receiver {#mail-receiver}